dayton-outar/shillings/README.md

 ## Developer Notes

  * **[December 30, 2020]** Spent some time doing research on UnCSS.
 Thanks to IZ, he found out that UnCSS ignores CSS style references in JS files
  * **[December 30, 2020]** Found out about [PurifyCSS](https://github.com/purifycss/purifycss) and PurgeCSS.
-PurgeCSS has a better presentation in the delivery of their documentation but is it better than PurifyCSS
+PurgeCSS has a better presentation in the delivery of their documentation but is it better than PurifyCSS?
  * **[December 30, 2020]** Thanks to IZ.
 PurifyCSS reads references in JS associated files as well as HTML.
 The only problem is that PurifyCSS requires the files to be referenced via file system and not URL
  * **[December 31, 2020]** Using [Gulp](https://gulpjs.com/) to test out PurgeCSS
  * **[December 31, 2020]** PurgeCSS was too frustrating to work in Gulp.
 It was disappointing